-North Carolina takes considerable risk by granting a waiver for its licensing tests to any out-of-state teacher who has attained "highly qualified teacher" status in the state from which they are moving.
+California takes considerable risk by granting a waiver for its licensing tests to any out-of-state teacher who has passed a test in a previous state, regardless of whether or not they have met standards comparable to California's passing scores on its own tests.

-Finally, North Carolina has indicated its willingness to support the portability of teacher licenses by having signed a national agreement known as the NASDTEC Interstate Agreement.
+Of note, California has yet to sign a national agreement known as the NASDTEC Interstate Agreement that supports the portability of teacher licenses.
 While signing this agreement does not ensure that a state will provide unconditional reciprocity, it is, at the very least, symbolically important.